nerlichman/UiPath-Custom-REFramework/README.md

 * Maintain, extend and upgrade: Easy to maintain, thanks to code lightness and SOC.
 Extend to achieve process behaviour by editing 6 empty workflows that connect to the Main.xaml in a standard way.
 Upgrade or extend framework independently of business code, by editing only one file, the Main.xaml.
 * Exception recovery and retry: If all recovery options are exhausted, closing and restarting the application environment while remembering data is what humans do too.
 Top-level exception recovery is managed by the framework layer with Retry rules you can easily configure.
 * Audit: Keep track of the robot's work, with as much detail and privacy as you choose with the new Workblock concept; Add business information of your choosing to the published log.
+* Functional reporting: embbeded reporting for transactional process.
+If set in the config file, it will create an excel report with 3 columns by default: Transaction Number (ID), result and a message (used by default only on errors).
+It also allows to add more columns from ProcessData table just by editing the filter activity inside InitReport.xaml workflow.

 Details: